learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 * Figure out who is going to write whose profile.

 * ![fork](http://ironboard-curriculum-content.s3.amazonaws.com/web-development/deploy-on-day-1/fork.png)
 * Have one person at your table [fork](https://help.github.com/articles/fork-a-repo) this repo.
 This person should then send the link to their fork to everyone sitting at their table.
+* The person who forked the repo must add all team members as collaborators.
+Learn more about that [here](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/).

 * ![clone](http://ironboard-curriculum-content.s3.amazonaws.com/web-development/deploy-on-day-1/clone.png)
 * Everyone at the table should then [clone](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) this forked repo.